-Your discussion guide should be in an outline format, with a time allotment and open-ended questions allotted for each section.
+Your discussion guide should be in an outline format, with a time allotment and open-ended questions for each section.

 Wait, all open-ended questions?

 Yes — this is a golden rule of market research.
-You never want to "lead the witness" by asking yes/no questions, as that puts you at risk of unintentionally swaying their thoughts by leading with your own hypothesis.
-Asking open-ended questions also helps you avoid those painful one-word answers (which aren't very helpful for you).
+You never want to "lead the witness" by asking yes and no questions, as that puts you at risk of unintentionally swaying their thoughts by leading with your own hypothesis.
+Asking open-ended questions also helps you avoid one-word answers (which aren't very helpful for you).

-Here's a general outline for a 30-minute survey of one B2B buyer.
+Here's a general outline for a 30-minute survey for one B2B buyer.
 You can use these as talking points for an in-person interview, or as questions posed on a digital survey that can be made with tools like HubSpot's free online form builder, to administer as a survey to your target customers.

 Background Information (5 Minutes)